enkidevs/curriculum/react/intermediary/hooks-i/dependency-array.md

 ---
 ## Revision

-How would you reproduce the following code using functional components?
+How would you reproduce the following code using function components?

 ```js
 class Revision extends React.Component {